jackjliew/ai-openscale/getting-started.md

     ![Select deployed models](images/gs-set-deploy0.png)

 1. Next, you need to choose a database.
-You have two options: the free Lite plan database, or an existing or new database.
-For this tutorial, select the **Use the free Lite plan database** tile.
+You have two options: the free database, or an existing or new database.
+For this tutorial, select the **Use the free database hosted by {{site.data.keyword.aios_short}}** tile.

+    The free database has some important limitations.
+It is a hosted database that does not give you separate access to it.
+It gives {{site.data.keyword.aios_short}} acccess to your database and data.
+It is not GDPR-compliant.
 See more complete details about each of these options in the [Specifying a database](/docs/services/ai-openscale?topic=ai-openscale-connect-db) topic.
 The existing database can be a PostgreSQL database or a Db2 database.
     {: tip}

     ![Select database](images/gs-set-lite-db2.png)